 It is essential for children to hear and grapple with counter-narratives in developmentally appropriate ways.
 Books for Littles shares a comprehensive book list of counter-narratives that allow for a depth of thought and understanding, center human stories, and face history.

-As you sit down at the table, recognize that where you are was once the home of a people from whom it was taken.
 Instead of perpetuating myths, start your festivities by acknowledging the land you are inhabiting.
-Reference these Native Land Maps to discover the names of the indigenous peoples’ land you are on.
-Find more information about land acknowledgments and their importance on the Native Governance Website.
+Families can do this by referencing Native Land Maps to discover the names of the indigenous peoples’ land you are on.
+Discover more information about land acknowledgments and their importance on the Native Governance Website.

 Educating our children and ourselves to learn from history in honest and complete ways will allow us to move forward, without repeating injustices from the past.
 When we share the whole story with our children without bias, omission, and stereotype, it allows our hearts to expand and our consciousness to grow as we strive to create a more equitable world.